 Your enterprise is swimming in data.
 But even in the era of big data, your data’s only useful if your business users can get their hands on the data they need when they need it… and then understand what it’s telling them.

-Data discovery is an aspect of data management that involves collecting, evaluating, and connecting data from a variety of sources, cleaning and preparing that complex data, sharing it across the organization, and performing analytics to gain insight into business processes.
-Data discovery enables a dynamic understanding of your data based on how it’s ingested, stored, aggregated, and used.
+Data discovery is an aspect of data management that involves collecting, evaluating, and connecting data from a variety of sources, cleaning and preparing that complex data, sharing it across the organization, and performing data analysis to gain valuable data driven insight into business processes.
+As your data volumes grow, data discovery enables a dynamic understanding of your data based on how it's ingested, stored, aggregated, and used.

-And the data discovery process empowers your business users and data specialists to get the right data at the right time when they’re making important decisions for your organization.
+The data discovery process empowers your business users and data team to get the right data at the right time when they're making important decisions for your organization.

-Data discovery is closely related to data classification, e.g. usefulness, sensitivity, or security requirements.
-It also plays an important role in creating easy-to-digest business intelligence (BI) insights, empowering even non-technical users to help an organization derive insights and inform data-driven business decisions.
+Data discovery and data classification are closely related, e.g. usefulness, sensitivity, or security requirements.
+It also plays an important role in data analysis and creating easy-to-digest business intelligence (BI) insights, empowering even non-technical users to help an organization derive inform data-driven business decisions.

-Also important: data discovery tools help organizations understand how they process, manage, maintain, and transfer sensitive data to ensure that they’re in compliance with privacy laws and regulations, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+Also important: data discovery tools help organizations understand how they process, manage, maintain, and transfer sensitive data from multiple data sources to ensure that they're in compliance with privacy laws and regulations, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

-Data discovery provides domain-specific, dynamic understanding of your data from various sources based on how it’s ingested, stored, aggregated, and used by specific consumers.
+Effective data discovery tools provide domain-specific, dynamic understanding of your company data from various sources based on how it's ingested, stored, aggregated, and used by specific consumers.

 What data set is most recent?
 Which data sets can be deprecated?